charlyzard/PS4OfflineAccountActivator/README.md

 # PS4OfflineAccountActivator

 Activates PSN account on jailbroken PS4 allowing you to export save data to USB among other things.
+The offsets are for 5.05 fw version.

 Requires [ps4debug](https://github.com/jogolden/ps4debug) to compile